The Growing Demand for Coding Skills

 - At Microsoft, computer programmers built Seeing AI, an app to help people who are blind read printed text in their world from their smartphones

 - At Airbnb, developers built a knowledge graph to provide useful travel information about the cities users are visiting

 - At Instagram, engineers launched Type Mode, a way to post status updates to Instagram Stories with no photos or videos

 As you can imagine, all of these projects require collaboration across many people, many of whom may have a background in programming even if their titles are not software engineers.
 Some of these people may be in roles we've already mentioned, like UI/UX designers or data scientists.
 Others may be systems analysts, hardware engineers, database administrators, or project managers.
 Building software for many people to use is a complex and cross-functional effort!

 The Promising Future of Computer Science

 We've highlighted only some of the opportunities and job titles in programming-related fields here.
 At Juni, we believe computer science literacy will grow to be increasingly important across disciplines.
 Our private online coding classes provide a starting point for kids to get exposed to programming.
 Once they get started building their own projects and understanding the power of coding, many of our students tell us they now want to study Computer Science in college!
-Request a trial class with us for your child to start coding.
+Get started with our Admissions Team today to see what coding class is best for your child.